Rockster160/Games/challenge_ideas.md

   * If multiple of the same thing (name:Rocco name:Luffy) auto do an OR between these two
     * Otherwise everything does AND

+| A plane has 100 seats and 100 passengers.
+Each passenger has a assigned seat indicated on their boarding pass.
+The first passenger to board the plane has lost their boarding pass and, therefore, chooses a seat at random.
+Every subsequent passenger boards the plane and either sits in their assigned seat if it's available or chooses a random unoccupied seat if their seat is already taken.
+What is the probability that the last passenger to board the plane will end up in their assigned seat?

 RoboMouse
 Endpoint that you can Ping to start, and responds with available directions.
 Can then send another request with a given Direction (LRSB), and response will be next available directions (LRSB)